Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Introduction

 \subsection{Overview of the paper}

-Section~\ref{sec:setting} introduces the setting and the key task of identifying the conditional mediator and outcome distributions in the presence of mediator and outcome missingness.
-This section then goes over several initial considerations about the missingness, including temporal orders and saturated missingness models which we use as starting points.
-Section~\ref{sec:separated} explores self-separated missingness models, and Section~\ref{sec:shadow} explores several subclasses of self-connected missingness models, including how they apply to the different temporal order settings.
+Section~\ref{sec:setting} introduces the setting and the key task of identifying the conditional mediator and outcome distributions in the presence of mediator and outcome missingness, then presents several initial considerations about the missingness, including temporal orders and large missingness models used as starting points.
+Section~\ref{sec:separated} examines self-separated missingness models where identification is achieved based on conditional independence assumptions.
+Section~\ref{sec:shadow} explores several subclasses of self-connected missingness models where identification relies on shadow variables.
 Both sections focus on identification and model falsifiability, and develop theory where needed.
+The two examples are discussed through various model types.
 Section~\ref{sec:conclusion} concludes with some remarks.